github-rich/copperboom/_pages/about.md

 Heartbreakingly, I don't have the original comments or community.
 Just the posts I wrote and a few more that were never published.
 The plan is just to keep them in this little corner of the internet for safe keeping.
 To keep the pilot light on.

 It's likely I'll add a fresh thought from time to time.

-And hopefully figure out how to safely add comments.
-In the meantime, [drop me a mail](mailto:rich@gilmoregirlsblog.com) if you have any thoughts.
+You'll need to create a github account to leave a comment.
+If need any help with that, please [drop me a mail](mailto:rich@gilmoregirlsblog.com).